Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Review of Related Literature.

-Transformation is a non-cryptographic technique that involves converting a given linear optimization problem into a new problem via algebraic transformations, such that the solution of the new problem is the same as the solution of the original problem \citep{mangasarian2012privacy,wang2011secure}.
-This enables agents to disguise private data effectively while the quality of the solution is preserved. \cite{du2001study} and \cite{vaidya2009privacy} have used transformation method in the linear programming model.
-However, \cite{bednarz2012methods} has shown that this method is open to information acquisition attacks. \cite{mangasarian2011privacy,mangasarian2012privacy} has proposed transformation techniques for vertically and horizontally partitioned linear programming models.
-Similarly, \cite{li2013privacy} have extended the approach by incorporating inequality constraints to horizontally partitioned linear programming models.
-This approach has also been shown to be open to inference attacks by \cite{hong2014inference}, who have revised the transformation to enhance security.
-These results indicate that a privacy preserving approach may be vulnerable to inference attacks by adversaries.
-Therefore, it is crucial to consider those cases where privacy leakage is possible.
+Transformation is a non-cryptographic technique that involves converting a given linear optimization problem into a new problem via algebraic transformations, such that the solution of the new problem is the same as that of the original problem \citep{mangasarian2012privacy,wang2011secure}.
+This enables parties to disguise private data effectively while preserving the quality of the solution. \cite{du2001study} and \cite{vaidya2009privacy} have used transformation method in linear programming models.
+However, \cite{bednarz2012methods} has shown that this method is open to information acquisition attacks; that is, the private coefficients in the model can be learned by others. \cite{mangasarian2011privacy,mangasarian2012privacy} has proposed transformation techniques for vertically and horizontally partitioned linear programming models. \cite{li2013privacy} have extended this approach by incorporating inequality constraints to horizontally partitioned linear programming models. \cite{hong2014inference} have showed that the transformation method proposed by \cite{li2013privacy} is also open to attacks.
 There are few other transformation approaches for privately solving collaborative linear programming problems \citep{hong2018privacy,weeraddana2013per}.
-To the best of our knowledge, all of these transformation approaches focus on privacy in input data and primal optimal solution.
-How dual solution is affected from these transformations is unexplored.
+To the best of our knowledge, all of these transformation approaches focus on privacy in input data (private data) and primal optimal solution.
+How the dual solution is affected by the transformation applied to the primal model is unexplored.

-Differential privacy, formalized by \cite{dwork2006differential} has recently gained a significant interest from the scientific community.
-Differential privacy is a probabilistic technique that uses random perturbations to minimize the probability of revealing specific records from neighboring databases \citep{dwork2006differential,dwork2006our}.
-There are also differentially private constrained and distributed optimization algorithms \citep{han2017differentially,huang2015differentially}.
-It is important to note that differential privacy ends up sacrificing the accuracy of the optimal solution of the collaborative optimization model.
-In other words, there is a trade-off between the level of privacy and the optimality of the problem.
-Considering the tight profit margins in revenue management applications, the deviation from the optimal solutions is less desirable for the practitioners.